OWASP Threat Dragon version 2.4

 • NODE_ENV='development'

-Application port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
-So leave the port at 3000 by not defining it, and then map it to port 8080 using docker.
+Server port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
+So leave the server port at 3000 by not defining it, and it can then be mapped to external port 8080 using docker.

 Server API protocol - this would be set to HTTPS in production, but during development define it as HTTP.